ASE-ESIR3/langiumProject/README.md

 It is used to represent the body of a function, or the body of a 'if', 'for' or 'while' statment.

+### Types

+The language features four types and a void.

+- Number: Number is an integer, note that the language does no feature floats for now :(

+- Boolean: Boolean is a boolean value.

+- String: String is a constant character sequence, note that no operations are possible on them for now

+- List<type>: Hold a sequence of a single type. can be defined, accessed and modified.

+- Void: specify that your function does not return anything.

 ### Expressions

 Expressions in a language are a main concept.
 They can be as simple as a value, but can take diferent forms.

-- a constant value : a number, a string, a boolean, a null
+- a constant value : a number, a string, a boolean, a list ,a null

 - a function call : a function name and a list of arguments
 - a binary expression : a binary operator and two operands.
 Note that binary expressions can be nested, and can be of any type.
 For example, true + 25, at a grammar level is ok